seandstewart/bardly/pending/romances/the-tempest/11-player.md

 You fools!
 I and my fellows
 Are ministers of Fate: the elements,
-Of whom your swords are temper’d, may as well
+Of whom your swords are temper'd, may as well
-Wound the loud winds, or with bemock’d-at stabs
+Wound the loud winds, or with bemock'd-at stabs
 Kill the still-closing waters, as diminish
-One dowle that’s in my plume: my fellow-ministers
+One dowle that's in my plume: my fellow-ministers
 Are like invulnerable.
 If you could hurt,
 Your swords are now too massy for your strengths
 And will not be uplifted.
 But remember-
-For that’s my business to you-that you three
+For that's my business to you-that you three
 From Milan did supplant good Prospero;
 Exposed unto the sea, which hath requit it,
 He and his innocent child: for which foul deed